Prescribed-Time Distributed Generalized Nash Equilibrium Seeking

-This section develops a centralized gradient-based prescribed-time algorithm for the GNEP, where a single entity has access to the full primal-dual state.
-The result serves two purposes: it provides the theoretical template that the distributed architecture of Sec.~\ref{sec:algorithm} realizes, and it extends the OLF framework of~\cite{mudrik_optimization_2025-1} from the Hessian-gradient dynamics to the gradient dynamics required for distributed implementation.
+This section develops a centralized prescribed-time algorithm for the GNEP, where a single entity has access to the full primal-dual state.
+The result serves two purposes: it provides the theoretical template that the distributed architecture of Sec.~\ref{sec:algorithm} realizes, and it instantiates the OLF framework of~\cite{mudrik_optimization_2025-1} in the uHGD realization required for distributed implementation.